 You'll need to submit official high school and college transcripts, if applicable, as well as SAT or ACT test scores.
 Personal essays, teacher recommendations, etc. are not required but will be accepted and reviewed if you choose to submit them.

-Question 15: How much is the application fee and is it refundable?
+Question 16: How much is the application fee?